mmore500/waves/blog/_posts/2020-05-16-onboarding-checklist.md

 Note that if this is your only paid gig this year you might not have to withhold federal taxes but may have to withold state taxes.
 Note also that there are some situations where there isn't a penalty for not paying estimated taxes.
 In particular, if you didn't earn enough money last year to owe any taxes, you're probably okay (but double check your exact situation).
-Also important is there's probablu no penalty if you pay <$1,000 in tax, which would be true if this is your only taxable income where it's not automatically withheld.
+Also important is there's probably no penalty if you pay <$1,000 in tax, which would be true if this is your only taxable income where it's not automatically withheld.
 However, you WILL still have to pay this tax at the end of the year; you just don't have to pay it quarterly.

 The IRS page on estimated taxes is [here](https://www.irs.gov/businesses/small-businesses-self-employed/estimated-taxes).